-Each of the patterns will come with 5 dolly sizes so I thought now was a good time to chat about dolly sizing so you’ll know what sizes you’ll want to sew when these patterns are released.
+Each of the patterns come with 5 dolly sizes so I thought now was a good time to chat about dolly sizing so you’ll know what sizes you’ll want to sew.
+Dolly patterns are available to purchase HERE.

 The trickiest thing with making these patterns was deciding what size dolls I should make the patterns to fit.
 If you’ve ever walked through a toy store you’ll be aware that there’s a huge range of dolly sizes and styles.
 Dolls vary in height, width and proportions and they don’t follow the even progressions you get with people sizing.
 In the end I decided on five sizes which cover many different sizes and styles of dolls.

 When choosing the size you’ll make, you should consider your dolls body “type” as well as its height and waist measurements.
 Be aware that in the sizing table (see below) sometimes taller dolls are slimmer – this is intentional and reflects the body “type” of dolls that size is to fit.

 If you get stuck choosing what size to make just send me an email I’m happy to help email@example.com

 Ainslee Fox Boutique Patterns Dolly Sizing

 Grande – This size is to fit dolls with a Child Shaped body such as Australian Girl Dolls, American Girl Dolls, My Generation Dolls etc.